'Learning God's Way'

 We encourage cross curriculum teaching, where by children experience an understanding of how learning links across a range of subjects.
 The teaching of history also contributes significantly to the teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.

 At St Mary’s we want every child to share our passion for history and develop their sense of curiosity about the past.
 We help children to gain an excellent knowledge and understanding of people and events from a range of historical periods.
-They will develop their knowledge of chronology and consider how things change over time.
 We aim to learn lessons for our own futures by thinking carefully about the consequences of actions in the past.

 Home Learning Ideas